gregpalmr/alluxio-codait-spark-benchmark/README.md

      time ./bin/spark-bench.sh run-csv-sql-query-hdfs.conf

 ## Step 4.
-Generate the kmeans dataset in HDFS
+Generate the kmeans dataset in Alluxio

 Create a configuration file that sets up a benchmark workload that generates about XXX GB of CSV and Parquet formated data in the Alluxio virtual filesystem.